mbronshteyn/spring_cloud_microservices/README.md

 Services communicate with each other using Feign Client with Ribbon LoadBalancer

-This repository is my Microservices Sandbox for the project I am currently working at my client.
+This repository is my Microservices Sandbox for the project I was working for one of my previous clients.

 Application notes: